Convergence Analysis of Alternating Projection Method for Nonconvex Sets: Convergence of alternating projection method for designing structured tight frames

 Furthermore, if $\mZ$ has full row-rank, then $\alpha \mU\mV^\T = (\mZ\mZ^\T)^{-1/2}\mZ$ is the unique $\alpha$-tight frame closest to $\mZ$. \end{thm}

-Another equivalent way to characterize the $a$-tight frames is via the eigen-decomposition of the corresponding Gram matrices.
-To be precise, the frame $\mD$ is $a$-tight if and only if its Gram matrix $\mD^\T\mD$ has $N$ nonzero eigenvalues and they equal $a$, i.e.,
+Another equivalent way to characterize the $a$-tight frames is via the eigen decomposition of the corresponding Gram matrices.
+To be precise, the frame $\mD$ is $a$-tight if and only if its Gram matrix $\mD^\T\mD$ has $N$ nonzero eigenvalues equal $a$, i.e.,

 where $\mV$ is an $L\times L$ orthonormal matrix.
-Define a collection of Gram matrices corresponding to all $N\times L$ $a$-tight frames
+Define a collection of Gram matrices corresponding to all $N\times L$ $a$-tight frames by

 The following result provides a method to calculate a Gram matrix in $\setG_a$ that is closest to an arbitrary matrix in Frobenius norm. \begin{thm}\cite[Theorem 3]{tropp2005designing} For any $L\times L $ Hermitian $\mZ$, let $\mZ = \mU\mLambda\mU^\T$ be its eigen-decomposition, where the diagonal entries of $\mLambda$ are arranged in the decreasing order.
 A nearest Gram matrix to $\mZ$ is given by